A brief history of EPCC

 Early staff photo

 In September 1990, the University of Edinburgh formally inaugurated Edinburgh Parallel Computing Centre as a technology transfer centre with a mission to promote parallel computing across industry and academia.
-This was made possible with funding from The Department of Trade & Industry (DTI).
+This was made possible with funding from the UK Government Department of Trade & Industry (DTI).

-When the government's funding ran out, we went through our first major convulsion, spinning out two companies - Quadstone Ltd (data mining) and Paramics Ltd (traffic simulation).
+When the Government funding ran out, we went through our first major convulsion, spinning out two companies: Quadstone Ltd (data mining) and Paramics Ltd (traffic simulation).
 With the incumbent management team leaving to head these new companies, Richard Kenway and Arthur Trew took over the reins.
-Two major successes saved us at this point, we won our first National HPC Service provision for the Cray T3D service, and our first large European Commission (EC) project - the HPCN-TTN project.
+Two major successes saved us at this point, when we won our first National HPC Service provision contract (for the Cray T3D service), and our first large European Commission (EC) project (the HPCN-TTN project).

-Without the goverment's funding, we had to work very hard to attract new industry funding.
-Thanks to our first Chairman Jeff Collins and our Director Professor Arthur Trew we rapidly gained a business-oriented culture and we learnt how to deliver well-run projects - whether for academia or industry - during this period.
+Without Government funding, we had to work very hard to attract new industry funding.
+Thanks to our first Chairperson Jeff Collins and our Director Professor Arthur Trew we rapidly gained a business-oriented culture, and we learned how to deliver well-run projects - whether for academia or industry - during this period.
 Shortening our name to EPCC, we stuck by the founding vision and used an entrepreneurial approach to rapidly grow our business.
-We leaned how to deliver projects professionally to time and budget.
+We learned how to deliver projects professionally to time and budget.

 Prince Philip opening the ACF

 This was a decade of considerable growth for EPCC—we successfully secured the UK Government's new e-Science funding, launched our MSc programme in HPC, and became a PRACE Advanced Training Centre.
 We won the next UK National Supercomputing Service contract—HPCx—cementing our position as a safe pair of hands with the Engineering and Physical Sciences Research Council (EPSRC).
-The HECTOR and ARCHER services followed.
+The HECTOR and ARCHER National Supercomputing Services followed.

 Under the leadership of EPCC Director Professor Arthur Trew, we were recognised as the finest example of commercialising the science base in Scotland and we became one of the top centres for computational science in Europe.

-In 2004 we refitted a University building to create the Advanced Computing Facility (ACF) at Bush Estate .
-The ACF is home to all the major systems managed by EPCC.
+In 2004 we refitted a University building to create the Advanced Computing Facility (ACF) at Bush Estate.
+The ACF is now home to all the major systems managed by EPCC.
 Today it is one of the most innovative and efficient facilities of its kind anywhere in the world.

 2017